skyway/skyway.github.io/en/js-tutorial.md

 $ php -S localhost:8080
 ```

-#### In case of Windows
+#### Windows machines

-Install [Mongoose](https://cesanta.com/){:target="_blank"} or [XAMPP](https://sourceforge.net/projects/xampp/){:target="_blank"} to make a Web server available in the local environment.
+Install and set up [Mongoose](https://cesanta.com/){:target="_blank"} or [XAMPP](https://sourceforge.net/projects/xampp/){:target="_blank"} and serve your project folder which you will set up in the next step.

 ## Create Project
-{: #craete-project }
+{: #create-project }

-For the source codes used in the tutorial, please download them from the following repository.
+For the source code used in the tutorial, please download them from the following repository.

-After downloading, arrange `index.html` adequately so that it can be viewed on the Web server.

 - [https://github.com/skyway/skyway-js-sdk-tutorial](https://github.com/skyway/skyway-js-sdk-tutorial){:target="_blank"}

+After downloading, set up `index.html` so that it can be viewed on the Web server.

-In the following steps, we will add required codes to `script.js` which is included in the package.
+In the following steps, we will add required code to the `script.js` file, which is included in the repository.

-- Restriction for this Tutorial
+- Some warnings before we begin
-    - JQuery is used for Dom operation.
+    - jQuery is used in order to simplify DOM manipulation.
-    - Verified browsers are the latest versions of [Google Chrome](https://www.google.com/chrome){:target="_blank"} and [Firefox](https://www.mozilla.org/firefox/){:target="_blank"}.
+    - This tutorial is verified on the latests versions of [Google Chrome](https://www.google.com/chrome){:target="_blank"} and [Firefox](https://www.mozilla.org/firefox/){:target="_blank"}.
+We may not support older versions so make sure your browser is up to date.
-    - Please set [the authorization function](https://github.com/skyway/skyway-peer-authentication-samples){:target="_blank"} to OFF in the dashboard.
+    - Make sure [API Key authentication](https://github.com/skyway/skyway-peer-authentication-samples){:target="_blank"} is turned OFF in the dashboard.

-## Obtain Camera Image and Microphone Voice
+## Obtaining video/audio streams from the camera/microphone
 {: #getUserMedia }

-Add a process to obtain camera images and microphone voices.
-We use an API called getUserMedia to obtain camera images and microphone voices.
-Set the Stream object (own image) obtained by getUserMedia to the VIDEO element for display.
+We first need code to get a media stream from the camera and microphone.
+This can be done with a function called `getUserMedia`.
+Set the stream you get from `getUserMedia` to the `srcObject` property of a video element to display the obtained video stream.

 *JavaScript*
 {: .lang}